nauka117/TDM/README.md

 ## News
 - 🔥We release the most compact demo of training TDM on PixArt-512.
-The usage of training demo will be updated soon.
+The usage of the training demo will be updated soon.
 - 🚀TDM is accepted to ICCV 2025!